The (1+3)-dimensional 'quantum principle of relativity' is Einstein's principle of relativity: Conclusions

 \item Interestingly, the criticisms above to not apply to DE's earlier superboost theory, formulated in $(1+1)$ dimensions \cite{Dragan:2019grn}.
 This means that their $(1+3)$-dimensional model is not a valid generalisation of their earlier work, as it does not recover their previous model in the appropriate limit.

-\item The confusion, which led the authors of \cite{Dragan:2022txt} to believe that their $(1+3)$-dimensional theory is a generalisation of the $(1+1)$-dimensional model presented in \cite{Dragan:2019grn}, appears to have been caused by the same relabeling of variables, which obscured its equivalence to canonical special relativity.
+\item The confusion, which led the authors of \cite{Dragan:2022txt} to claim that their $(1+3)$-dimensional theory is a generalisation of the $(1+1)$-dimensional superboost model \cite{Dragan:2019grn}, appears to have been caused by the same relabeling that obscured its equivalence to special relativity.
+A misunderstanding of the nature of {\it active coordinate transformations} \cite{Axler:2015}, as opposed to passive coordinate transformations, also seems to have contributed.

 \end{enumerate}